threatgrid/ctia/doc/es_stores.md

 ## Updating indices dynamic settings
-CTIA proposes a task to update indices dynamic settings like `refresh_interval` and `number_of_replicas`.
-For that purpose, you must first update the property file with the desired value for these settings and then launch the task with:
+When CTIA starts, it updates the dynamic settings of store indices, like `refresh_interval` and `number_of_replicas`, according to property file.
+However CTIA also proposes a task to update indices dynamic settings without restarting CTIA.
+For that purpose, you must first update the property file with the desired values for these settings and then launch the task with:
 `java -cp ctia.jar:resources:. clojure.main -m ctia.task.settings`
 or from source:
 `lein run -m ctia.task.settings`